glouppe/info8006-introduction-to-ai/pacman/README.md

 		* 1.25 points: error due to UCS implementation but admissible heuristic.
 		* 0 point: not admissible heuristic or implementation error of any component of A*.

-3. **Algorithms performances** - 2 points: results accuracy and execution time.
+3. **Algorithms performances** - 3 points: results accuracy and execution time.
 	* **UCS** - 1 point
 	* **A*** - 1 point</br>
 	For each algorithm:
-		* 1 point : execution time $<$ 2 sec.
+		* 1.5 point : execution time $<$ 2 sec.
-		* 0.75 point: exection time between 2 and 5 sec.
+		* 1.125 points: exection time between 2 and 5 sec.
-		* 0.5 point: exection time between 5 and 10 sec.
+		* 0.75 point: exection time between 5 and 10 sec.
-		* 0.25 point: inaccurate results and/or execution time $\geq$ 10 sec.
+		* 0.375 point: inaccurate results and/or execution time $\geq$ 10 sec.
 		* 0 point: no result.

 4. **Bonus** - 1 point: bonus point for a particularly good code structure.